Martin Rutter

 Overview

 • Martin is Professor of Cardiometabolic Medicine at the University of Manchester and Honorary Consultant Physician at the Diabetes, Endocrinology and Metabolism Centre, Manchester Royal Infirmary.
+He is Deputy Chief Scientist at UK Biobank (June 2024 onwards).
+He is PI of the SURMOUNT-REAL UK trial.
 His main research interest is the pathogenesis of cardiometabolic diseases such as heart disease, obesity and diabetes and digital interventions in diabetes.
-He has several roles with Diabetes UK including: member, Science and Research Advisory Committee (2018 onwards); and Chair, Diabetes Research Steering Group 6 (diabetes-related complications).
+He has had several roles with Diabetes UK including: member, Science and Research Advisory Committee (2018 onwards); and Chair, Diabetes Research Steering Group 6 (diabetes-related complications).
 He is a past Chair of Diabetes UK's Professional Conference Organising Committee.
 He has been clinical lead physician for the islet cell transplantation service and co-lead for the diabetes-renal service at Manchester University NHS Foundation Trust.

 Biography